reactioon/git-rapi/README.md

 }
 ```

-You can get more details about the library for Go inside of their repository, here.
+You can get more details about the library for Go inside of their repository, [here](https://github.com/reactioon/rgo-rapi-lib-go).

 * NodeJS

+The NodeJS library was created by [@josewilker](https://github.com/josewilker), see the usage details below.

 ```js
 async function Init() {